igbuend/baldwin.sh/README.md

 just --list
 ```

-## Create your Personalised baldwin.sh
+## Create your Personalized baldwin.sh

-If you like to tinker with the `justfile` to use other tools, you might want to create your personalised `baldwin.sh` too.
+If you like to tinker with the `justfile` to use other tools, you might want to create your personalized `baldwin.sh` too.

 Edit the `justfile`, make certain it works, and create the modified `baldwin.sh` in the `baldwin folder: